-(Exemption Request Form)
+(Exemption Request Form for Standards That Address Sexuality Performance Standards)

-Student's name Last First M. I.

-Current grade Birth date Home phone

-Work phone Message phone

-Parent's name
+Student's Name:

 Last First M.I.

+Current grade: Birth date: Home phone:

+Work phone: Cell phone:

+Parent's name:

+Last First M.I.

-Home address
+Home address:

 Street City Zip

 I do not want the student listed above to participate in instruction for the sexuality performance standards of the health education curriculum.
-I understand that as an alternative to that instruction the student will receive instruction in an elective course offering approved as meeting graduation requirements selected by the school.
+I understand that as an alternative to that instruction to the student will be provided and will meet grade level and graduation requirements selected by the school and approved by the state.

-(Parent/guardian signature)
+(Parent/Guardian Signature)